Lothiraldan/saltpad/README.rst

 Rest_cherrypy single-app page deployment
 ----------------------------------------

-The rest_cherrypy flavour allow the deployment of single-app pages directly by the salt-api.
+The rest_cherrypy flavour allows the deployment of single-app pages directly by the salt-api.
 The salt-api needs to be configured this way:

 .. code-block:: ini